sprucelabsai/sprucebot-skills-kit/docs/README.md

 ### Event Simulator (didEnter/didLeave)

 The Sprucebot CLI ships with an event simulator.
-With the CLI running, press the UP arrow to simmulate a `didEnter` event.
+With the CLI running, press the UP arrow to simulate a `didEnter` event.
 Press the DOWN arrow to simulate a `didLeave` event.

 (Add some notes on how these are configured and their payloads)